Explore the program:

 Genre

 Julius Caesar is a tragedy—but it’s more than the story of one person’s downfall.
 Caesar dies midway through the play, so the tragedy rests, in part, on the consequences of the act as well as the development of “caesarism”–a system in which one charismatic, popular ruler takes charge.
-In the play we see that once Julius Caesar is killed, another Caesar (Octavius) rises to replace him.
+In our production we see that once Julius Caesar is killed, Octavius, his heir, arrives to replace him.
 Shakespeare’s tragic vision is of a world in crisis that resonates with his own political realities.
 The play moves quickly, shifting between private plotting and public performance as leaders compete to control Rome’s future.
 It also includes moments that feel almost comic (especially with the commoners and the quick shifts in public opinion), but there is no real clown or fool in this play as there are in many of Shakespeare’s other tragedies.

 Place

-The action of the first three acts takes place in ancient Rome, but then it shifts eastward to battlefields and encampments near Sardis and Philippi (Turkey and northern Greece, respectively).
-The action moves between streets filled with people, secluded meeting places, and inside the Roman Forum, where Brutus and Cassius comment on Caesar’s appearance before the people.
-One key scene takes place in Brutus’s orchard, another in Brutus’s bedchamber.
-Shakespeare uses these settings to suggest that political power isn’t only decided behind closed doors—it’s also performed, contested, and judged in public (not unlike theatre).
+The action of the first three acts takes place in ancient Rome, but then it shifts eastward to battlefields and encampments near and Philippi (northern Greece).
+The action moves between large areas filled with people and secluded outdoor meeting places.
+Like Shakespeare we use these settings to suggest that political power isn’t only decided behind (literal) closed doors—it’s also performed, contested, and judged in public spaces (not unlike theatre).

 Key Characters

-Brutus: A respected Roman senator known for honor, restraint, and devotion to Rome: “O he sits high in all the people’s hearts” (1.3.157).
-The play’s moral center, Brutus wrestles with his conscience about killing his friend, who he fears will become a tyrant. “[P]oor Brutus, with himself at war” (1.2.46), nevertheless joins the conspiracy believing he is acting for the good of the republic.
+Brutus: A respected Roman senator known for honor, restraint, and devotion to Rome who “sits high in all the people’s hearts” (1.3.157).
+The play’s moral center, Brutus wrestles with her conscience about killing her friend, who she fears will become a tyrant.
+Brutus nevertheless joins the conspiracy believing she is acting for the good of the republic.
 A deep thinker, Brutus is a precursor of Hamlet and Macbeth, characters Shakespeare developed later in his career.

 Cassius: The main architect of the conspiracy, Cassius “has a lean and hungry look” (1.2.193).
-He distrusts Caesar, resenting and envying his authority.
-He is a “machiavel”--who knows how to manipulate Brutus’s values and anxieties in order to recruit him.
+She distrusts Caesar, resenting and envying his authority.
+She is a “machiavel”—who knows how to manipulate Brutus’ values and anxieties in order to recruit her.
 Cassius believes the people need to act against a ruler who consolidates too much power: “The fault, dear Brutus, is not in our stars / But in ourselves, that we are underlings” (1.2.139-140).

-Mark Antony: Caesar’s close ally and one of the play’s most effective political strategists–”a shrewd contriver.”
+Mark Antony: Caesar’s close ally, friend, and one of the play’s most effective political strategists—“a shrewd contriver” (2.1.178).
 In the wake of the conspiracy, Antony appears loyal and grieving, but he quickly proves himself a brilliant orator who can move a crowd.
 His Act 3 funeral oration turns the tide—and serves as a lesson in the power of rhetoric.
 But, is Antony devastated by Caesar’s death, or does he see it as an opportunity for his own political ambitions?

-Portia: Brutus’s wife, one of two female characters in the play.
+Portia: Brutus’s spouse.
 Intelligent and perceptive, Portia insists on being treated as an equal partner, not someone to be protected by secrecy.
-To get her husband’s respect, she wounds herself in the thigh.
+To get her wife’s respect, she wounds herself in the thigh.
 Later she will “eat fire.”
 Through Portia, Shakespeare shows the personal cost of political life—and the strain that secrecy and fear place on relationships.

 Calpurnia: Caesar’s wife.
 Calpurnia dreams of her husband’s demise and fears the worst.
 She pleads with Caesar to stay home on the Ides of March.
 Her character highlights a recurring theme in Shakespeare: ignoring warning signs (omens, dreams, feelings) can have devastating consequences.
 Like Portia, Calpurnia is ignored and side-lined.

-Octavius: Caesar’s 21 year-old grand-nephew.
-He appears for the first time in Act 4 as ruthless, cold-hearted, and decisive.
+Octavius: Caesar’s young heir who appears for the first time in Act 4 as ruthless, cold-hearted, and decisive.

-Cinna the conspirator vs. Cinna the poet: Cinna is one of the 12 named conspirators who stab Caesar to death.
-When the angry mob later confronts Cinna the poet, a different person, they tear him apart for having the same name and “for his bad verses.”
-This moment that does not advance the plot indicates the collateral damage of political instability and the price paid by people in the arts.
+Cinna the conspirator vs. Cinna the poet: Cinna is one of the 7 conspirators who stabs Caesar to death.
+When the angry mob later confronts Cinna the poet, a different person, they tear her apart for having the same name and “for her bad verses.”
+This moment indicates the collateral damage of political instability and the price paid by people in the arts.

 The Roman Citizens (the Plebeians / the Mob): Not one person, but a powerful force that can quickly turn.
-The citizens (represented by such people as a cobbler, a poet, and a carpenter) can celebrate, demand, panic, mourn, and rage—and they can be swayed by a persuasive speaker.
+The plebeians can celebrate, demand, panic, mourn, and rage—and they can be swayed by a persuasive speaker.
 Shakespeare makes the crowd central to the tragedy: public opinion becomes a formidable weapon in the pursuit of power.

 Caesarian Fun Facts & Questions: